PROJECTS & COMMUNITY INITIATIVES

 THE NATURAL HISTORY MUSEUM

-In collaboration with NHM scientist Krisztina Lohonya, Melissa Simon-Hartman leads hands-on sessions that teach inventive upcycling and textile-manipulation techniques using recycled Levi’s jeans rescued from landfill.
+Melissa Simon-Hartman led hands-on sessions that taught inventive upcycling and textile-manipulation techniques using recycled Levi’s jeans rescued from landfill.

 MIAMI CARNIVAL 2025